DevTrevi/DgcReader/README.md

             o.SaveCertificate = true;
             ...
         })
-        .AddItalianBlacklistProvider()      // The blacklist provider service
+        .AddItalianBlacklistProvider()      // The blacklist provider(s)
-        .AddItalianRulesValidator();        // Finally, the rules validator }
+        .AddItalianRulesValidator()         // Finally, the rule validator(s)
+        .AddGermanRulesValidator();         // Each rule validator will enable more acceptance countries to be supported }
 ```